iutools/iutools/java/iutools-apps/doc/test-plan.md

   - Make sure that the chosen spelling is now displayed

+Progress Wheel
+- When you hit Spell button, make sure that the progress wheel is displayed

  Spell check numbers
  - Spell check a number like: 2019
  - Make sure that it's NOT labelled as being mis-spelled